 Private healthcare in Hungary

-Even though the HIF grants access to subsidised or free medical care and prescription medications, some expats still find that they prefer to have private health insurance and treatment.
-This allows expats admission to private hospitals with shorter waiting times and usually more English-speaking staff than in public hospitals.
+Although the National Health Insurance Fund (NEAK) grants access to subsidised or free medical care and prescription medications, some expats still prefer private health insurance and treatment.
+This allows them admission to private hospitals with shorter waiting times and usually more English-speaking staff than in public hospitals.

 Hungary's combination of affordability and technical prowess in the private sector has led to its rise as a popular medical tourism destination.
-Dental, cosmetic, eye and joint surgery as well as rehabilitative practices are all popular.
+Dental, cosmetic, eye and joint surgery and rehabilitative practices are all popular.

 Health insurance in Hungary

-Expats who are studying or working in Hungary are covered under the HIF through mandatory contributions.
-Applying for a health insurance card, known as a Társadalombiztosítási Azonosító Jelet (TAJ) Card, at the local health authority in one’s residential area is relatively simple once a work permit is in order.
+If you are studying or working in Hungary, mandatory contributions cover you under the NEAK.
+Applying for a health insurance card, known as a Társadalombiztosítási Azonosító Jelet (TAJ) Card, at the local health authority in your residential area is relatively simple once a work permit is in order.

-The card does not give cardholders access to medical treatment for pre-existing conditions, but it does cover chronic conditions.
+The card does not give cardholders access to medical treatment for pre-existing conditions, but covers chronic conditions.
 Travelling to another country for the sole purpose of medical treatment (i.e. medical tourism) is also not covered by the EHIC.
-Therefore, private health insurance is a necessity for those coming to Hungary for medical tourism purposes.
+Therefore, private health insurance is necessary for those visiting Hungary for medical tourism purposes.

 Emergency services in Hungary

-Emergency services are generally adequate in Hungary – they usually arrive on the scene within 15 minutes of receiving a call.
-There will typically be someone who speaks English on staff at the main emergency call centre to handle calls, otherwise, expats can dial the EU emergency line on 112.
+Emergency services are largely adequate in Hungary – they usually arrive on the scene within 15 minutes of receiving a call.
+There will typically be someone who speaks English on staff at the main emergency call centre to handle calls.
+Otherwise, expats can dial the EU emergency line on 112.

 Emergency numbers: